 This is a slow journey because passengers have to change minivans and get on and off a ferry in order to complete the journey, and also because traffic moves slowly on the last section of road from Krabi to Khao Lak.
 The scenery on route though is pleasant and you should relax and enjoy the journey.

 Bus Times from Koh Lanta to Khao Lak

-There are two daily minivan services from Koh Lanta to Khao Lak which you can book online.
+There are three services a day from Koh Lanta to Khao Lak which you can book online.